taptalk-io/sendtalk-client-example/README.md

 # SendTalk Client Examples

-Client examples for sending messages via SendTalk by TapTalk.io.
+Client examples for using API integration with SendTalk by TapTalk.io.

+Supported features:
+- Create WhatsApp Verification
+- Send WhatsApp Message

 For our product, see https://taptalk.io/sendtalk/.
 For technical documentation, see https://docs.taptalk.io/sendtalk-api-documentation/introduction.